Tonks89/Tonks89.github.io/_posts/articles/2017-03-15-RosInterface_kinetic.md

 $ ./vrep.sh
 ```

-Finally, use one of the followin predefined scenes to explore to check if the plugin is working:
+Finally, use one of the following predefined scenes to check if the plugin is working:
 * rosInterfaceTopicPublisherAndSubscriber.ttt
 * controlTypeExamples.ttt (focus on the bright red robot)